NomadCode33/Furtado-Associates-Projects/Lynnwood Right-of-Way/README.md

 ## How It's Made:

-**Tech used:** Autodesk Civil 3D, Microsoft Word, Office Database, Microsoft Teams
+**Tech used:** Autodesk Civil 3D, Microsoft Word, Office Database, BlueBeam, Microsoft Teams

 I do have a document of the steps done, but it won't as detailed as the boundary maps